ansys/pyfluent/doc/source/api/core/solver/settings.rst

 ==================  ==================  =================  =====================  ====================

-Using ``get-attr`` requires knowledge of metadata names and their applicability, as well as the ability to interpret the raw value of the metadata.
+Using ``get_attr`` requires knowledge of metadata names and their applicability, as well as the ability to interpret the raw value of the metadata.
 You can avoid all these issues by using the explicitly named methods.
 Note also that these metadata are dynamic - values can change based on the application state.
 A ``None`` value signifies that no value is currently designated for that metadata.